 The legend of the parricide

 Now: what is this story?
-The legend tells of a young man named Léonard du Revenant who, in the 15th century, is condemned to walk the Camino de Santiago as a penalty for having killed his father in order to take his property.
+The legend linked to this shadow of the pilgrim tells of a young Frenchman called Léonard du Revenant who, in the 15th century, is condemned to walk the Camino de Santiago as a penalty for having killed his father to get his property.
 Some versions say that Léonard was the bastard son of Charles I the Bold, Duke of Burgundy, and that the patricide was against his putative father, Léon de Cornu.

 Be that as it may, in the story, Léonard becomes infatuated with a woman as he crosses the Pyrenees.
 Rejected, he rapes her, kills her and her fiancé, who stands up to him, and flees.
 Arriving in Compostela, and finding all the inns full, he is forced to sleep in the open, stationing himself next to the Royal Gate.